 Another common voluntary payroll deduction is for additional employer-sponsored life insurance.
 Many employers pay for a basic life insurance policy for employees.
 However, employees can elect more coverage for themselves, their spouse, and family if they choose.

 Employer Responsibilities for Mandatory and Voluntary Payroll Deductions

 To take mandatory and voluntary payroll deductions, the employer must first determine the employee's salary, called gross pay, that was earned during the time period.
 The employer then subtracts the mandatory and voluntary deductions from this total pay to arrive at the employee's net pay.

-As an individual, hopefully, you have a better understanding about why your net pay can be so much lower than the wages that your employer is actually paying you (gross pay) - and where that money goes.
+As an individual, hopefully, you have a better understanding of why your net pay can be so much lower than the wages that your employer is actually paying you (gross pay)—and where that money goes.